EthanA120/EthanA120/README.md

 - 👋 Hi, I’m Ethan
-- 👀 I’m interested in almost everything but I'm a mechanical engineer with a passion to code
+- 👀 I’m interested in almost everything and I'm a mechanical engineer with a passion to code
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on nothing right now I guess
 - 📫 Reach me at the mail (EthanA120@Gmail.com)